-PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN FISCAL EXERCISE PRICE POTENTIAL REALIZABLE VALUE AT ASSUMED ANNUAL RATES OF STOCK PRICE APPRECIATION FOR OPTION TERM(2) NAME (#) YEAR (\$/SH) EXPIRATION DATE 5%(\$) 10%(\$) Richard D. Ennen.
-James J. Mitchell.
-Roderick R. Baty.
-Leonard Bowman.
-Frank Gentry.
-0 0 0 0 15,000(1) 38.5% \$ 15.50 7/26/2006 146,218 370,545
+INDIVI DUAL GRANTS POTENTIAL REALIZABLE VALUE AT ASSUMED ANNUAL RATES OF STOCK PRICE OPTIONS PERCENT OF TOTAL OPTIONS GRANTED EXERCISE APPRECIA OPTION T NAME GRANTED (#) TO EMPLOYEES IN FISCAL YEAR PRICE (\$/SH) EXPIRATION DATE 5% (\$) 10% (\$) Richard D. Ennen 0 Roderick R. Baty Θ James J. Mitchell 0 Frank Gentry 0 Corby W. Self 10,000 23.4 \$ 12.50 7/31/07 78,600 199,200

-- (1) Consists of an option to purchase shares of Common Stock granted on July 26, 1996, of which 20% will vest on each anniversary date of the grant in the years 1997 through 2001. - (2) Amounts represent hypothetical gains that could be achieved if options are exercised at the end of the option term.
-The gains are based on assumed rates of stock price appreciation of 5% and 10%, compounded annually from the date of grant to the expiration date.
+(1) Amounts represent hypothetical gains that could be achieved if options are exercised at the end of the option term.
+The gains are based on assumed rates of stock price and appreciation of 5% and 10%, compounded annually from the date of grant to the expiration date.
 Actual gains, if any, upon the exercise of the option will depend upon the future performance of the Common Stock and the date on which the option is exercised.

-The following table sets forth certain information concerning stock option exercises during 1996 and option values at year-end, with respect to stock options granted to the executive officers named in the Summary Compensation Table.
+The following table sets forth certain information concerning stock option exercises during 1997 and option values at year-end, with respect to stock options granted to the executive officers named in the Summary Compensation Table.

-AGGREGATED OPTION EXERCISES IN 1996 AND YEAR-END OPTION VALUES
+AGGREGATED OPTION EXERCISES IN 1997 AND YEAR-END OPTION VALUES